 History & Perspectives Journal Committee Biographies

-Charlotte Brooks is Professor of History and Chair of the Program in Asian and Asian American Studies at Baruch College, City University of New York.
-She is the author of Between Mao and McCarthy: Chinese American Politics in the Cold War Years, Alien Neighbors, Foreign Friends: Asian Americans, Housing, and the Transformation of Urban California, and numerous articles.
+Charlotte Brooks is Professor of History at Baruch College, City University of New York.
+She is the author of American Exodus: Second Generation Chinese Americans in China, 1901-1949; Between Mao and McCarthy: Chinese American Politics in the Cold War Years; Alien Neighbors, Foreign Friends: Asian Americans, Housing, and the Transformation of Urban California; and numerous articles.
 Her research interests are transnational and comparative and include urban history, Sino-American relations, modern China and the Chinese diaspora, Asian American history, politics and policy, race, and immigration.

 Yuk Wah Chan is Associate Professor at City University of Hong Kong.
 She obtained her PhD at the Department of Anthropology at The Chinese University of Hong Kong.
 Her publications include The Chinese/Vietnamese Diaspora: Revisiting the Boat People (2011), Vietnamese-Chinese Relationships at the Borderlands: Trade, Tourism and Cultural Politics (2014), and The Age of Asian Migration: Continuity, Diversity, and Susceptibility (Volume I) (with David Haines and Jonathan Lee, 2014).
 She is an editorial board member of Amsterdam University Press’s Asian Borderlands Series.
 Her research interests cover borderlands, migration and diaspora studies, tourism, identity and gender, and food politics and development.